-Anthony is a very popular first name for men (#22 out of 1220) and also a very popular surname or last name for all people (#528 out of 88799).
-(1990 U.S. Census)
+Anthony is a very prominent first name for males (#22 out of 1220, Top 2%) and also a very prominent surname for both adults and children (#580 out of 150436, Top 1%).
+(2000 U.S. Census)